 There are so many food trucks competing for the title of the best poke on the island, and Ry’s Poke Truck is definitely in the running for the coveted title!

-In fact, when we were standing in line, there was a couple ahead of us who said they drove an hour and a half just to get Ry’s Poke.
+In fact, when we were standing in line, there was a couple ahead of us who said they drove an hour and a half just to get a poke bowl here.
+Our favorite is the firecracker poke.

-It is so fresh and flavorful, that even our 11-year-old son who does not like seafood really liked it.
-Order the firecracker poke and enjoy it on the outdoor tables.
+It is so fresh and flavorful that even our 11-year-old son, who does not like seafood, really liked it.

 A little insider’s secret is that some of the best sushi on Oahu can actually be found at the deli counter in Foodland.
 Try the California Crunch Roll!